 - Use communication skills to advantage within the organizational structure of workplaces that are becoming increasingly diverse and interconnected among different groups including, but not necessarily limited to, those groups based on racial, gender, age, and religious backgrounds.

 - Demonstrate strong professional ethics in all of their computing endeavors.

 General outcomes that guide the specific learning outcomes for individual courses.

-Students graduating with a degree in computer science with the computer science emphasis will have:
+Students graduating with a degree in computing with the computer science emphasis will have:

 - Outcome A: An ability to apply knowledge of computing and mathematics appropriate to the discipline

 - Outcome B: An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution

 - Outcome C: An ability to design, implement and evaluate a computer-based system, process, component or program to meet desired needs

 - Outcome D: An ability to function effectively on teams to accomplish a common goal